 Even though pets prefer to stick close by their owners’ sides as much as possible, there are times when distractions, events or noises can cause a pet to roam.
-The following are five steps pet owners can take to prevent them from getting lost.
+The following are five steps pet owners can take to stop your pet from getting lost.

 1. Invest in Microchipping

 Invest in microchipping.
 Microchipping is an effective way to ensure current contact information always accompanies the animal, whether he or she is wearing a collar or not.
 Microchips are small identification devices about the size of a grain of rice that are painlessly inserted just under the skin of a pet.
 The microchip gives off a signal that can be read with a handheld scanner used by animal shelters and most vets.
 A study published in the Journal of the American Veterinary Medical Association, examined information from 53 animal shelters across the U.S. and confirmed the high rate of return of microchipped dogs and cats to their families.

 2. Get a Collar and Identification Tag

 Collars may seem “old school” in a digital world, but a dog tag is an ideal way to identify a pet and provide contact information should he or she get lost.

 3. Ensure Your Pet is Spayed or Neutered

 Animals that have not been spayed or neutered have a tendency to roam because they are looking to fulfill the instinct to mate.
 Neutering removes this desire, and the pets may be more content to remain at home.